Xolitor/PastelDash/README_EN.md

 The above images were all taken in game.
 As you can see to achieve such a style we have heavily relied on simple geometric figures and light color tones that work well together.
 These two factors we hope satisfy visually the gamer playing our game.
-We studied similar games in the market in terms of gameplay to better understand what direction we are movin to with this project.
-After studying multiple games we had two big inspirations: 99 Problems and Geometry Dash.
+We studied similar games in the market in terms of gameplay to better understand what direction we were moving to with this project.
+After analyzing multiple games we had two big inspirations: 99 Problems and Geometry Dash.

 ![image](https://user-images.githubusercontent.com/106030110/172676775-36a5bd4a-5936-4009-8fdd-c34082d91c32.png) ![image](https://user-images.githubusercontent.com/106030110/172676798-1c5ed1c9-ec82-4686-b8d7-b7b8daeeb1de.png)

 In total we have worked a little under 2 months on this project meeting both physically and virtually.